 How To Harvest Fresh Lavender

-The steps for harvesting lavender are a bit different depending on whether you want the flowers or the leaves.
-First, I’ll show you exactly how to harvest the flowers, then I’ll talk about harvesting the leaves.
+The steps here are a bit different depending on whether you want the buds or the leaves.
+First, I’ll show you exactly how to gather the flowers, then I’ll talk about picking the leaves.

 How To Harvest Lavender Flowers

-Use a sharp pair of precision pruners to remove the flower stems.
-Trying to pick or pinch them off could crush or damage the stem.
+Use a sharp pair of precision pruners to remove the stems.
+Trying to pluck or pinch them off could crush or damage the stem.

 Related Post: How To Collect Lavender Seeds From Your Garden